Estimating a density near an unknown manifold: a Bayesian nonparametric approach: Introduction

 \subsection{Organisation of the paper}

 In Section \ref{sec:model}, we define manifold-anisotropic H\"older function, together with the families of priors we consider in the paper.
 Section \ref{sec:theoretical} contains the main theoretical results and \secref{num} the empirical, numerical results.
 We provide in Section \ref{sec:mainproof} proofs of the main results, namely the contraction rate Theorem \ref{thm:main} and the approximation Theorem \ref{thm:approx}.
 Some useful facts on manifolds are presented in Appendix \ref{app:A}.
-The other Appendices contain additional proofs and lemmata, as well as details on the numerical setting of \secref{num}.
+The rest of the Appendices contains additional proofs and lemmata, as well as details on the numerical setting of \secref{num}.